 Diane has been on the air in Connecticut for more than 25 years at WTNH-TV, CPTV, CTN and WTIC-Newstalk 1080.
-Diane is currently the anchor and senior producer for program development at CTN, the Connecticut version of C-SPAN.
-Diane also hosts town hall meetings on topics including opioid abuse and paid family leave on CPTV.
+Diane has anchored the news and public affairs specials.
+As the anchor and senior producer for program development at CTN, the Connecticut version of C-SPAN, Diane provided live and in-depth coverage of state government and politics.
+Diane has hosted numerous town hall meetings on topics including the opioid crisis and paid family leave on CPTV.

-As president of Diane Smith Media, Diane has produced Emmy award winning documentaries, and other programs and videos primarily for non-profits.
+As president of Diane Smith Media, Diane has produced Emmy award winning documentaries, and videos primarily for non-profits.
 Diane Smith Media also provides media and public speaking training for clients including Tiffany & Co., Subway, Protein Sciences Corporation and Choate Rosemary Hall.

 The Globe Pequot Press has published six books based on Diane’s "Positively Connecticut" TV series, the longest running local TV series in state history.